amirelion/ai-maturity-app/README.md

 4. **AI Analysis**: Responses are analyzed in real-time by AI to understand the organization's maturity level.

 5. **Results Generation**: After completing the assessment, the application generates a comprehensive maturity report.

+### User Authentication

+The application provides a complete authentication system:

+1. **User Registration**: New users can create accounts with email and password.

+2. **Login**: Existing users can sign in to access their assessments.

+3. **Password Recovery**: Users can reset their passwords via email.

+4. **Profile Management**: Users can update their profile information.

+5. **Session Persistence**: Authentication state persists across page refreshes.

+### Dashboard

+Authenticated users have access to a dashboard that provides:

+1. **Assessment Overview**: List of all completed and in-progress assessments.

+2. **Assessment Management**: Options to view, resume, or delete assessments.

+3. **Quick Access**: Direct links to view results or continue assessments.

+4. **Status Indicators**: Visual indicators for assessment status and completion date.

 ### Maturity Framework